Rockou/MFTabPFN/README.md

 cd Test_example
 python Toy_S.py
 ```
-The runtime for this toy example is expected to be 20-30 seconds, with the expected output shown in the Toy_S_plot file.
+The runtime for this toy example is expected to be 20-30 seconds, with the expected output shown in the Toy_S_plot figure.

 ### 2. Full Setup with TabArena Baselines